omegaui/uptime/README.md

 </div>

 ## Description
-As the name goes, 'uptime' is a cli version of '[Nakime](https://github.com/omegaui/nakime)' with capability limited to only accessing the live session uptime.
+As the name goes, 'session-uptime' is a cli version of '[Nakime](https://github.com/omegaui/nakime)' with capability limited to only accessing the live session uptime.
-If you have already installed Nakime, then, 'uptime' is already installed on your system.
+If you have already installed Nakime, then, 'session-uptime' is already installed on your system.
-Open your terminal and run `uptime --version` to verify this.
+Open your terminal and run `session-uptime --version` to verify this.

 ## Building from source
 Make sure to have the following version of Dart SDK installed: